github/explore/topics/biological-expression-language/index.md

 topic: biological-expression-language
 url: https://openbel.org
 ---
-Biological Expression Language is a domain-specific language created by Dexter Pratt at Selventa for encoding qualitative causal, correlative, and associative relations between entities in biological knowledge graphs
+Biological Expression Language is a domain-specific language created by Dexter Pratt at Selventa for encoding qualitative causal, correlative, and associative relations between entities in biological knowledge graphs.